Local moving companies in Colorado

 - Elevator reservation: Make sure to book your building’s elevator ahead of time and check on any moving rules they might have.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
-Be sure to confirm your moving company is fully licensed before you book.
+Make sure the moving company you use has a license before hiring them.

 - Change of address: Make sure to submit your USPS change of address form at least a week before your move.
 You can choose your moving date so your mail will be forwarded to Connecticut without any delays.
 Get started here.